-Working mothers who are also giving their babies breastmilk have to trade time that they could be spending getting their work done to nurse or pump.
-Personally, I put in so many additional hours after work time to make up for the 1-2 hours a day I had to step away from my desk to pump my milk to bring home to my baby every single day.
+Working mothers who give their babies breastmilk have to trade the time they could be spending getting their work done to instead nurse or pump.
+I put in so many additional hours after work time to make up for the 1-2 hours a day I had to step away from my desk to pump my milk to bring home to my baby every single day.

 It’s a trade-off.

-While mothers are skilled multi-taskers, there is just so much one person can get done while they are nursing or pumping.
-Usually, while nursing, mothers end up trading off other parts of their lives to keep nursing (like sleeping and eating while it’s hot!).
+While mothers are skilled multi-taskers, there is just so much one person can get done while nursing or pumping.
+Usually, while nursing, mothers begin trading off other parts of their lives to keep nursing (like sleeping and eating while it’s hot!).
 There’s only so much we moms can get done in a day when (one of our) full-time jobs is feeding our baby!